A nurse or other trained health care professional will apply this medicine to you or your child before a medical procedure in a medical facility.

 You may be taught how to apply this medicine to yourself or your child at home before the medical procedure.
 Use this medicine exactly as directed by your doctor.
 Do not use it for any other condition without first checking with your doctor.
 This medicine may cause unwanted effects if too much is used, because more of it is absorbed through the skin.

 Do not apply this medicine to open wounds, burns, or broken or inflamed skin, unless directed otherwise by your doctor.

 Be careful not to get any of this medicine in the eyes, because it can cause severe eye irritation.
 If any of the medicine does get into your eye, do not rub or wipe the eye, even if it hurts.
 Wash the eye with water and call your doctor right away.

-Be careful not to get any of this medicine in the ears, because it can cause serious hearing problems.
+Be careful not to get any of this medicine in the ears (especially in the middle ear), because it can cause serious hearing problems.
 If any of the medicine does get into your ear, wash the ear with water and call your doctor right away.